 Table 23.
-Fleet counts considered for alternative fuel replacement, and the number that could reduce ECA compliance costs.
+Fleet counts considered for alternative fuel replacement, and the number that could reduce SECA compliance costs

-Feasibility Category Fleet Count Percent of Total Fleet Salvage age (>20 yrs) circa 2020 19,700 59.3% Alternative Fuel-cost Feasible 3,900 11.8% Other Criteria Necessary 15,800 47.5%
+Feasibility Category Fleet Count Percent of Total Fleet Salvage age (>20 yrs.) circa 2020 19,700 59.3% Alternative Fuel-cost Feasible 3,900 11.8% Other Criteria Necessary 15,800 47.5%

-The economic feasibility of alternative fuels will be sensitive to several inputs, primarily to the fuel-price differential between Med ECA compliant fuel and the alternative fuel (LNG in this analysis).
-Table 24 illustrates this through sensitivity analysis that exercises the LNG fuel price from no-cost (\$0) through a price equal to Med ECA fuel.
+The economic feasibility of alternative fuels will be sensitive to several inputs, primarily to the fuel-price differential between SECA compliant fuel and the alternative fuel (LNG in this analysis).
+Table 24 illustrates this through sensitivity analysis that exercises the LNG fuel price from no-cost (\$0) through a price equal to SECA fuel.
 As illustrated, fleet adoption rates from nearly 17% to 0% are dependent upon the net savings of installing power systems for and operating alternative fuels.
-Regional compliance cost savings with a Med ECA through adoption of economically feasible alternative fuels could be in the range of \$1.4 Billion per year.
+The shaded row represents the results of this analysis using fuel prices described in Section 7.4.1.
+Regional compliance cost savings with the proposed Med ECA through adoption of economically feasible alternative fuels could be in the range of \$1.4 Billion per year.